elementary-Inc/blog/_posts/2017-07-21-cleaning-up-app-codenames.md

 ## tl;dr

   * App codenames are a mess right now for historical reasons
   * We’re standardizing on generic names
   * Repos live at github.com/elementary/genericname
   * App IDs use RDNN, so io.elementary.genericname
   * We’ll prefix “elementary” only for clarity, i.e. “elementary Files” vs “GNOME Files”
   * This is a migration, not instantaneous.
 It will take a while to complete, but work is already underway.

-*We’d like to say thanks again to everyone who’s bought an app on AppCenter, our supporters on [Bountysource](https://salt.bountysource.com/teams/elementary) and [Patreon](https://www.patreon.com/elementary), and those who’ve purchased a copy of [elementary OS](https://elementary.io/) or merch from [our store](https://elementary.io/store/).
-Every contribution helps make all of this possible, and we wouldn’t be here without you!
-If you’d like to help improve elementary OS, don’t hesitate to [Get Involved](https://elementary.io/get-involved)!*